-Each port and SFP uplink slot has a status LED, as shown in Figure 1-4 and Figure 1-4.
+Each port and SFP uplink slot has a status LED, as shown in Figure 4 on page 6 and described below.

 Color System Status Off No link.
 Solid green Link present.
 Blinking green Activity.
 Port is sending or receiving data.
-Alternating green- amber Link fault.
+Alternating green-amber Link fault.
 Error frames can affect connectivity, and errors such as excessive collisions, CRC errors, and alignment and jabber errors are monitored for a link-fault indication.
 Solid amber Port is not forwarding.
 The port was disabled by management, an address violation, or STP.
-Note After a port is reconfigured, the port LED can remain amber for up to 30 seconds while STP checks the switch for possible loops.
+After a port is reconfigured, the port LED can remain amber for up to 30 seconds while STP checks the switch for possible loops.